campratt/multispectral/brain_tumor/README.md

 # README
-This was an extracurricular project that used hyperspectral brain scans to differentiate between normal and tumor tissue.
+This was an extracurricular project that used hyperspectral scans to differentiate between normal and tumor tissue in brain cancer patients.
 The data are publicly available at https://hsibraindatabase.iuma.ulpgc.es/ and are described in https://ieeexplore.ieee.org/document/8667294.

 Data reduction is done in "reduce_HSI.ipynb"
 - The data preprocessing procedure generally follows that done by Fabelo et al. (2019; https://arxiv.org/pdf/2402.10776.pdf).
 The raw data consists of 826 frequency bands separated by ~0.7 nm.
 During data reduction, the first and last few frequency bands were omitted to avoid large instrumental uncertainties.
 The spectral dimension was further reduced to a sampling of ~7 nm by averaging contiguous bands into 63 broad bands.
 White and dark images were used for flat fielding and zero-point corrections, respectively.
 Finally, each pixel was normalized to have a maximum value of unity and a minimum of zero.